georgekuruvillak/dotfiles-1/README.md

 # FLVim
-This is a super easy *vim* configuration.
+This is my own *vim* configuration.

 ##Requirements
-To work completely, flvim needs the followings available in your path:
+To work, flvim needs the followings available in your path:
 ### Required
 - GIT